NO GATES

 The Mongol Derby isn’t easy to explain, mainly because it’s fairly open to interpretation.
 To simplify, each competitor will travel roughly 1,000 kilometers (630-650 miles, depending on their routes), passing 28 checkpoints along the way.
 A rider’s route between checkpoint stations is entirely up to him and his GPS.

-According to www.theadventurists.com, these same lands were used by Chinggish Khan in 1224 to establish the world’s longest postal transmission system.
+www.theadventurists.com, these same lands were used by Chinggish Khan in 1224 to establish the world’s longest postal transmission system.
 Much like the race, riders would travel from station to station transporting mail in a matter of days, not months, cutting down the time between communication transactions.

 Now at each station, Derby riders select one horse from a local herd, and they have between the hours of 6:30 a.m. and 8 p.m. to travel to the next checkpoint.
 Stations are roughly 20 to 30 miles apart, and riders are required to exchange horses at each stop.
 Vets closely monitor the condition of the incoming horse and rider at each station before the competitor is allowed to select his next mount and travel to the following checkpoint.